senorale/BLS-Documentation/README.md

-# Documentation what I learned about engaging with the BLS API for Occupational Employment Statistics (OES)
+# BLS API for Occupational Employment Statistics (OES) Documentation

+## Note: This is based on my own experience from trying to understand what I consider to be a poorly documented API.
+## My goal is to help out any person who is thinking about using this API but is concerned about this statement made by the BLS
-## For any other person wanting to engange with the The BLS Public Data API but has come across this: “The BLS Public Data API requires users to know the series ID to request data.
+### “The BLS Public Data API requires users to know the series ID to request data.
 We do not currently have a catalogue of series IDs, but all BLS series IDs follow a similar format.”
-This is what I have scrapped together